KielRN/react-three-next/documents/BlogPostUploadGuide.md

 - **author**: Usually "Texas AI Team" or specific author name
 - **excerpt**: A brief summary that will appear in blog listings
 - **tags**: An array of relevant tags in square brackets
-- **image**: Optional path to header placeholder (if omitted, no header will be displayed). **IMPORTANT**:
+- **image**: Optional path to the header image for the blog post (if omitted, no header image will be displayed). **IMPORTANT**:
-  - Always use forward slashes (/) not backslashes (\) for paths
+  - Place all blog post images in the `/public/blog-images/` directory.
-  - Image paths must end with `.html` suffix (e.g., `"/blog-images/your-image.jpg.html"`)
+  - Always use forward slashes (/) not backslashes (\) for paths.
-  - These are not actual images but HTML placeholder files with styled content
+  - Reference the image directly, e.g., `"/blog-images/your-image.jpg"` or `"/blog-images/your-image.png"`.
-  - The blog post doesn't display the actual image but uses the path as a reference
+  - The actual image file will be displayed as the header.

 ## Content Formatting